openid/authzen/api/authorization-api-1_0.md

 #### Common Action Values (non-normative)
 The following common actions are defined herein:

-"access":
-: A generic action that could mean any type of access.
+*  **access**: A generic action that could mean any type of access.
 This is useful if the policy or application is not interested in different decisions for different types of actions

-"create":
-: The action to create a new entity, which MAY be defined by the `resource` field in the request
+* **create**: The action to create a new entity, which MAY be defined by the `resource` field in the request

-"read":
-: The action to read the content.
+* **read**: The action to read the content.
 Based on the resource being accessed, this could mean a list functionality or reading an individual resource's contents

-"update":
-: The action to update the content of an existing entity.
+* **update**: The action to update the content of an existing entity.
 This MAY represent a partial update or an entire replacement of the entity.
 The entity MAY be identified by the resource in the request

-"delete":
-: The action to delete an entity.
+* **delete**: The action to delete an entity.
 The entity MAY be identified by the resource in the request

 Policies MAY incorporate common action names to provide different decisions based on the action

 #### Custom Actions
-Any action that is not one of the above is a custom action.
+Any action that is not one of the above is custom.
 Policies MAY incorporate custom action names if decisions need to be taken differently for different custom actions

 ### Context {#context}
 The Context object is a set of attributes that represent environmental or contextual data about the request such as time of day.
 It is a JSON ({{RFC8259}}) object that is constructed just like a Subject, Resource, or Action object.

-### The Request
+### The Access Evaluation API Request

 The request follows a format similar to that used in XACML-JSON (TBD add normative reference) or AWS Cedar i.e. a collection of _attributes_ grouped together in categories that reflect the grammatical purpose or function of said attribute.
 This specification defines 4 such categories as aforementioned: